techcompliant/TC-Specs/KaiComm-RACM.md

 The KaiComm RACM is a Remote Activity Control Module designed for satellites and other unattended DCPU-based systems.
 The device monitors the state of the system by means of a configurable watchdog timer.
 If the DCPU does not periodically reset the timer, or upon wireless recipt of a configurable PIN, the device enters safe mode.
 While in safe mode, a remote reset command will reboot the attached DCPU system.
 While in safe mode, upon recipt of a rescue program, the device will reset the DCPU and execute the program at address 0x0000.

+**Note** - Radiofrequency communication can be interfered with by physical obstructions, solar flares, and other radio transmissions.
+Datagrams received may have been truncated, partially replaced, or otherwise corrupted in transit.

+The integrated radio covers the band from 902 MHz to 927.6 MHz, which is divided into 256 channels of 100 KHz bandwidth.

+The default channel is 0x0000, or 902.0 MHz.

 The default safe mode PIN is: 0x1234

 The default watchdog timer value is: 0xffff